8 Key Differences between Endless Pools® and Infinity Pools

 With significantly less water than the average infinity pool, standard Endless Pools models operate with a super-efficient 120-watt pump.

-The cabinet of any Endless Pools Original model can be super-insulated to conserve heat.
+The cabinet of any Endless Pools Original Series model can be super-insulated to conserve heat.
 Endless Pools Fitness Systems come with three layers of insulation, our Tri-Thermic® Barrier System, standard in every cabinet.
 Insulated covers are a cost-efficient option for every model.

 Infinity pool installation alone can cost tens of thousands of dollars; the foundation is the costliest engineering challenge.
 Installers are few and far between, and you don't want to skimp there: An experienced infinity edge pool installer is highly recommended due to the logistical difficulties involved.
 Even then, expect a months-long process.